Breadcrumbs

 On a technical level, there is always a document configuration behind a document type, also referred to as DocumentConfiguration (see also under ’Schemas’ in the Swagger UI).

-However, a document configuration can also be used in other places to determine the behaviour of documents in certain cases.
+However, a document configuration can also be used in other places to determine the behavior of documents in certain cases.

 For example, a document configuration can be transferred when sharing a document in order to influence automatic saving or to determine a form field assignment in a workflow.